Catalyst Advertising

 Conclusion

-The objective of raising awareness for Community Rise in order to increase signups was achieved.
-This was evident by the expansion in traffic and signups from channels that reach users at the decision stage.
+The objective of raising awareness for Community Rise in order to increase donations was achieved.
+This was evident by the expansion in traffic and donations from channels that reach users at the decision stage.